 The display can be cleaned, but requires extreme caution.
-We recommend a mild soap or 90+% isopropyl alcohol as the cleaning agent.
-Isopropyl alcohol has the advantage that it evaporates quickly and leaves no film behind.
+We recommend 90+% isopropyl alcohol as the cleaning agent.
+Isopropyl alcohol has the advantage that it is inexpensive, evaporates quickly and leaves no film behind.
 Only use a very soft cleaning tissue such as toilet paper or facial tissue such as Kleenex, avoid paper towels.
 Use very light pressure when cleaning.
 Such soft tissue tends to leave fibrous debris clinging to the display.
 Use a clean micro fiber cloth to lightly dust the surface.
-While dusting the surface blow against the surface to wisk away the debris.
+While dusting the surface, blow against the surface to whisk away the debris.
+Alternatively a microfiber cloth works best to remove dust and debris.